 Congratulations to Emily Felt, the 2013 recipient of the Sno-Isle Libraries Foundation $1,000 MLIS scholarship.

-Emily is currently employed as a Page II at Coupeville Library.
+Emily is currently employed as an Library Associate II at the Sultan Library.
 She is attending the University of Washington and expects to graduate from the MLIS program in the spring of 2014.

 Previous scholarship recipients are Danielle Brend 2011 and 2012, Mary Jennings 2010, and Lisa Abdallah and Crystal King 2009.